jacobandresen/searchzen.org/_posts/2014-09-20-MVC-considered-harmfull.markdown

 Or as [George Santayana](http://www.wikiwand.com/en/George_Santayana) put it "Those who cannot remember the past are condemned to repeat it".

-To better understand the historical context I think all web developers should be at least familiar with a basic description of the MVC pattern and familiar with the existing frameworks that are allready available and understand their benefits and shortcomings before setting out to implement new ones.
+To better understand the historical context I think all web developers should be at least familiar with a basic description of the MVC pattern and familiar with the existing frameworks that are allready available.

 ## A detour around Xerox PARC
 Prior to the internet - programming mostly involved a workstation and in some cases a central server with a central datastore .